TRADING SYSTEM ARCHITECTURE

 Not with someone else's numbers.

-With the numbers your own system actually showed you during verification.
+With the numbers your own system actually showed you during verification, and with rules written in your own words.

-And beneath those numbers, two things will exist that do not exist today.
+And beneath those answers, two things will exist that do not exist today.

 And by then, one more thing will have changed.